puppetlabs/puppet-docs/source/puppetdb/1/spec_facts_wire_format.markdown

 ## Encoding

-The entire fact set is expected to be valid JSON, which implies UTF-8 encoding.
+The entire fact set is expected to be valid JSON, which mandates UTF-8 encoding.